 Prepared to be dazzled.
 New to Baltimore, this gem is located in the heart of Canton, and yes, their food is worth all the hype.
 You’ve probably seen their baked goods all over instagram, and for good reason – the attention’s well deserved.

-Their gelato shop is currently closed, but head on over post COVID to try any of their offerings.
+Their gelato shop is also amaze-balls.
 I’m forever loyal to their bacio, pistachio, and stracciatella, but I haven’t a single “meh” flavor there – let me know what YOUR favorite flavor is when you go.